Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Introduction

 We will prove Theorem \ref{equality_law} by finding transition densities for both systems of a similar form to those found for TASEP in Sch{\"u}tz \cite{schutz} and reflected Brownian motions in Warren \cite{warren} and use these to calculate explicit densities for both vectors.
 Then Theorem \ref{sup_lpp}, with general drifts, follows from Theorem \ref{equality_law} by the time reversal argument discussed previously.

 Point-to-line last passage percolation is related to the \emph{totally asymmetric exclusion process} (TASEP) by interpreting last passage times as the time at which a particle jumps.
 The point-to-line geometry corresponds to a periodic initial condition for TASEP, where particles are initially located at every even site of the negative integers.
 The joint distribution of particle positions at a fixed time is given by a Fredholm determinant in \cite{bfps, sasamoto} and under a suitable limit the authors obtain the $\text{Airy}_1$ process.
 Their techniques also provide Fredholm determinants more generally, for example for the vector $(G(1, n), \ldots, G(n, n))$.
 In TASEP and in the systems of reflected Brownian motion studied in \cite{weiss} the role of the flat geometry is played by a \emph{periodic initial condition}, whereas for the Brownian model $(Y(t))_{t \geq 0}$ considered above this role is played by a \emph{reflecting wall} at the origin.
-This is a substantial difference: the natural process to consider is the evolution of the top particle where the techniques used in \cite{bfps, weiss, sasamoto} are no longer applicable; the benefit is that the Brownian nature of the model is more evident.
+This is a substantial difference: a natural path-valued process to consider is the evolution as $n$ varies of the path of the top particle; in this setting the techniques used in \cite{bfps, weiss, sasamoto} are no longer applicable.
+The path of the top particle is a candidate for a finite $n$ analogue of the $\text{Airy}_1$ process.

 Another motivation for this reflected system is provided by queueing theory: reflected Brownian motions have been considered as a model for \emph{tandem queues} in heavy traffic and the invariant measures have been studied extensively both analytically and numerically \cite{budhijara_lee, dieker2009, dupuis_williams, glynn_whitt, harrison1987, oconnell_yor}.
 It is known from \cite{harrison1987} that the invariant measure has an explicit product form when a skew symmetry condition for the angles of reflection holds and it is known from \cite{dieker2009} that the invariant measure can be expressed as a sum of exponential random variables if a weaker relation between the angles holds.
 In our case, the presence of a wall, which has a natural queueing interpretation as a deterministic arrival process, ensures that the skew symmetry condition fails; nonetheless Theorem \ref{equality_law} describes the non-reversible invariant measure and we give an explicit formula for its density in Section \ref{brownian_queues}.